Agenda at a glance

 A call-in to the GEO Indigenous Summit — where Indigenous governance meets the systems shaping Earth observation and AI.
 Indigenous leaders, Earth observation scientists, and policy actors will set the tone for two days focused on ethical frameworks, access, and long-term responsibility in environmental monitoring.
 The opening establishes a shared commitment to ensuring that technological innovation advances stewardship, accountability, and Indigenous leadership within global Earth observation systems.

-Indigenous-Led EO & AI in Practice
+Session 1: Indigenous-Led EO & AI in Practice

 Session 1